How to Import IT Equipment Into Indonesia?

 - Handheld gadgets like smartphones, tablets, or PDAs;

 - GPS trackers

-You can get a POSTEL certificate for your device through device testing or document testing.
+You can get an SDDPI certificate for your device through device testing or document testing.
 Device testing is when you send your device to Indonesia for testing at the SDPPI facilities.
-Document testing is when you send the results from a previous certification test done outside of Indonesia.
+Document testing is when you send a previous certification test done outside of Indonesia.
 However, document testing is not available for all goods.

-You will also have to submit the following documents when you apply for a POSTEL certificate:
+You will need to submit the following documents when you apply for an SDDPI certificate: